mknx/smarthome/plugins/dlms/README.md

     class_name = DLMS
     class_path = plugins.dlms
     serialport = /dev/ttyO1
+#    baudrate = 300
 #    update_cycle = 20
-#    use_checksum = False
+#    use_checksum = no
-#    baudrate = 300
+#    reset_baudrate = no
 </pre>

 Description of the attributes:

-* __baudrate__: sets the baudrate used for reading from the meter - can be used to force specific baudrate [300,600,1200,2400,4800,9600,auto] (default 'auto')
+* __baudrate__: sets the baudrate used for reading from the meter - can be used to force specific baudrate (300,600,1200,2400,4800,9600,auto - default: 'auto')
-* __update_cycle__: interval in seconds how often the data is read from the meter - be careful not to set a shorter interval than a read operation takes (default 60)
+* __update_cycle__: interval in seconds how often the data is read from the meter - be careful not to set a shorter interval than a read operation takes (default: 60)
-* __use_checksum__: controls the checksum check of the received data - disable if you get continuous checksum errors/timeouts (default True)
+* __use_checksum__: controls the checksum check of the received data - disable if you get continuous checksum errors/timeouts (yes/no - default: yes)
-* __reset_baudrate__: determines if the baudrate is reset to 300 baud in every read cycle or left at full speed - disable to improve performance if your meter allows it (default True)
+* __reset_baudrate__: determines if the baudrate is reset to 300 baud in every read cycle or left at full speed - disable to improve performance if your meter allows it (yes/no - default: yes)

 ## items.conf